cavidqlyv/AwesomeBlockchain/Readme.md

 Stop all containers: `docker ps -aq | xargs docker stop`

-This repo is not fully developed, if you have some questions contact with us.
+This is educational purposes only